BradleyCulley/bradleyculley.github.io/_posts/2025-06-14-Ocean-Boulevard.md

 </p>

 <p>
-Sometimes I'd walk right on the beach - on the sand itself, rather than on the sidewalk up above.
+Sometimes I'd walk right on the beach: on the sand itself, rather than on the sidewalk up above.
 The town was quiet at night.
 Not many people on the sidewalk.
-Rhythmic crashing of the waves.
+The rhythmic sighing of the waves.
 </p>

 <p>